|

 As the animal delights itself with the tasty fruit, it will be more likely to leave the seeds - the one thing that really matters - alone and undamaged, and with a chance to germinate later, ideally in some convenient spot away from the parent plant.

 In order to conserve energy, plants produce fruits with just enough volume to tempt the appropriate animal.
 Thus, most fruits tend to be rather small, with no extra effort invested in anything larger.
 The huge mangoes, watermelons, avocadoes, tomatoes, grapefruits, and soursops that we see in the grocery store are a consequence of selective breeding and hybridization controlled by man.
 Such large fruits do not occur in natural populations.
-They would be there an intolerable waste of resources.
+In the wild, they would be an extravagant waste of resources.

 In a manner similar to flowers of the same colors, red and orange fruits are designed to attract diurnal birds as well as reptiles like large iguanas and tortoises (and, where they are found, mammals with color vision like monkeys, lemurs, and man).
 These will consume the fleshy parts of the fruit and then discard or excrete the seeds far away from the parent plants, thus helping their kind in spreading into new areas.